 Ren, B, O'Brien, B, Swan, MA & Simpson, AM 2005, 'In vivo delivery of the human insulin gene results in long-term reversal of streptozotocin-induced type 1 diabetes in rats', Journal Of Gene Medicine, vol. 7, no. 8, pp. 1124-1124.

-Gerace, D, Ren, B, Martiniello-Wilks, R & Simpson, AM 2019, 'High-efficiency lentiviral gene modification of primary murine bone-marrow mesenchymal stem cells' in Methods in Molecular Biology, pp. 197-214.View/Download from: Publisher's site
+Gerace, D, Ren, B, Martiniello-Wilks, R & Simpson, AM 2019, 'High-Efficiency Lentiviral Gene Modification of Primary Murine Bone-Marrow Mesenchymal Stem Cells.' in Progenitor Cells: Methods and Protocols, Springer, Switzerland, pp. 197-214.View/Download from: Publisher's site